 Mrs. Walker had asphyxiated on her own blood but before she died her attacker had ripped off her face, pulled out her tongue and gouged out her eyes.

 Her little dog lay close by, he had been strangled, his legs were torn out of their sockets and his eyes and tongue also removed.
-Investigating officers immediately realised that Michael Taylor was the crazed killer.
+Investigating officers immediately realized that Michael Taylor was the crazed killer.

 There was just one problem though, Taylor could not remember anything of his crime.
 Claiming to love his wife he appeared to have no motive.

 For the time being police and the public would have to wait to discover why this tragedy happened.
-In the meantime Taylor was remanded to Broadmoor Hospital, a high security psychiatric unit, to await trial.
+In the meantime Taylor was remanded to Broadmoor Hospital, a high-security psychiatric unit, to await trial.